VasigAG/VasigAG/README.md

 # hey, i'm vasig 👋

 🚀 **ambitious. relentless. obsessed with mastery.**
-i'm an 18-year-old student diving deep into mathematics, physics, computation, and algorithms. currently preparing for jee advanced, with an unshakable focus on deep understanding and technical precision.
+i'm an 18-year-old student diving deep into mathematics, physics, computation, and algorithms.

 💡 **what i do**
 - exploring machine learning, quantum mechanics, and computational theory